 Step 3.
-Imagine a mono-modal city, of cyclists.
+Imagine a mono-modal city of cyclists.

-If we could design a city from scratch where every citizen used a bike for all trips, we would start with the assumption that it would be flat and have extremities that were no more than half an hour from the centre by bike.
+If we could design a city from scratch where every citizen used a bike for all trips, we would start with the assumption that it would be flat and have extremities that were no more than half an hour from the center by bike.
 A 15km diameter circular city would fit the bill.

 We’re not talking about a small village or regional town here.
-If a 15km diameter city had the same population density per square kilometre as the island of Manhattan, it would have 6 million people.
+If a 15km diameter city had the same population density per square kilometer as the island of Manhattan, it would have 6 million people.
 Cities in that population band have average trip times of 30 to 40 minutes, not 18 to 24.

 Step 4.
 Find room for your game among all the others.

 It serves two agendas (urban consolidation and urban cycling) to map all this land and ways non-vehicular easements like waterways or former rail routes might link them all up.
-The following maps show the extent of the under utilised flat lands within 15km diameter circles of interest in some of the cities we have looked at this way.
+The following maps show the extent of the underutilized flat lands within 15km diameter circles of interest in some of the cities we have looked at this way.

 Step 5.
-Design the right goal posts.
+Design the right goalposts.

-There is not a lot in that post that I haven’t published in blog posts or magazines, or indeed said in my talks.
+There is not a lot in that post that I haven’t published in blog posts or magazines or indeed said in my talks.
 What is new is the sports field analogy.
 The hardest thing about loosening fixed minds is finding just the right words.
 Few strategies are as effective as a perfect analogy.
 I would be pleased if this particular post got some shares.